-Note that the definiteness condition \eqref{EllipOuter} can be reformulated as an LMI by a Schur complement such that the computation of the ellipsoidal outer approximation $\bar{\Sigma}_{\text{Cred}}$ of $\tilde{\Sigma}_{\text{Cred}}$ with minimal volume or diameter is computationally traceable.
+Note that the definiteness condition \eqref{EllipOuter} can be reformulated as an LMI by a Schur complement such that the computation of the ellipsoidal outer approximation $\bar{\Sigma}_{\text{Cred}}$ of $\tilde{\Sigma}_{\text{Cred}}$ with minimal volume or diameter is computationally tractable.
 In case $\ell_i=0$, choose $\ell_i=\epsilon_i>0$ to apply Theorem~\ref{ThmElliOuter}.
-Moreover, by Theorem~\ref{ThmElliOuter}, set-membership $\bar{\Sigma}_{\text{Cred}}$ is characterized as in the Frequentist treatment \eqref{Sigma_Frequ} and in \cite{MartinTP2} for deterministic noise descriptions.
+Moreover, set-membership $\bar{\Sigma}_{\text{Cred}}$ is characterized as \eqref{Sigma_Frequ} in the Frequentist treatment and as for deterministic noise descriptions in \cite{MartinTP2}.
 Thus, the set-memberships $\bar{\Sigma}_{\text{Cred}}$ and $\Sigma_{\text{F}}$ together with the polynomial representation \eqref{StrucDyn2} and \eqref{PolySecBound} are admissible to verifying, among others, dissipativity properties of the unknown system \eqref{TrueSystem} using the framework of \cite{MartinTP2}.